Aug. 27 - Dec. 22, 2015

 - If you're on campus, a pair of headphones!

-You may need to add the CUNY website to the Compatibility View Settings.
+In Internet Explorer, you may need to add the CUNY website to the Compatibility View Settings.
 Go to Tools and select Compatibility View Settings.
-Next, enter cuny.edu in the Add this Website field and click Add.
+Next, enter CUNY.EDU in the Add this Website field and click Add.

 Do you have a pop-up blocker on your browser?
 You'll need to override the block so the Media Player can appear.